appget/appget.docs/docs/manifests/naming.md

 The “Package ID” is the primary identifier for an application in AppGet.
 It’s also the string people will use to install or  interact with the package.

-::: WARNING
+::: warning Keep in Mind
-Package ID is not meant to EVER change, take extra care to pick an appropritate package name that follows the convention and rules bellow.
+Package ID is not meant to EVER change, take extra care to pick an appropriate package name that follows the convention and rules bellow.
 :::

 To get from the App’s canonical name to the Package ID: